Cook Racing Technologies: ARCA Menards Series

+Car No. 17 history

+In 2024, Marco Andretti would run up to fourteen races driving the No. 17 Chevrolet for the team across the main ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West.

+In 2025, it was announced that Patrick Staropoli will the drive the No. 17 car at Kansas.

+Car No. 17 results

 Car No. 41 history

-In 2020, Kyle Sieg attempted this car part-time.
+In 2020, Kyle Sieg attempted to run two races in the No. 41 car.

 Car No. 41 results

 Car No. 42 history

 In 2020, Kyle Sieg attempted this car at Lucas Oil Raceway, later on Parker Retzlaff would attempt the two East Combination races.

 In 2021, Conner Jones would make his debut at Iowa, Tyler Ankrum in at the Glen, and Parker Retzlaff returning for Milwaukee.

 In 2022, Christian Rose would race part-time in the No. 42.

 Car No. 42 results

 Car No. 51 history

-In 2016, Chad Finley attempted this car part-time, and would do so for two more years.
+In 2016, Chad Finley attempted to race in the No. 51 car part-time, and would do so for two more years.
+He scored one victory at Nashville Fairgrounds Speedway in 2017.

 Car No. 51 results

+Car No. 82 history

+In 2000, Jeff Finley fielded the No. 82 car for himself.
+He attempted to qualify for the first six races of the season but only managed to qualify for one race.

+Car No. 82 results

+Car No. 99 history

+In 1998, Jeff Finley partnered with Ken Schrader to field the No. 99 car at Salem Speedway and Charlotte Motor Speedway.